JohnSmithCoder1/ToddleTime/README.md

 # Toddler Time

-Toddler Time is a simple flash card game for helping toddlers learn more about animals, foods, numbers, and shapes.
+Toddler Time is a simple flash card game for helping toddlers learn more about animals, foods, numbers, and shapes in a fun and interactive way.

 ## Getting Started